Understanding Desbuquois Dysplasia: Symptoms and Care

 Desbuquois Dysplasia is primarily caused by mutations in the CANT1 gene, which plays a crucial role in the production of proteins necessary for skeletal development.
 The disorder is inherited in an autosomal recessive pattern, meaning that an affected individual must receive a defective gene from each parent.
 Understanding the genetic basis of Desbuquois Dysplasia is essential for accurate diagnosis and family planning for those at risk.

-Causes of Desbuquois Dysplasia
+What are the Causes of Desbuquois Dysplasia?

 The root cause of Desbuquois Dysplasia lies in the genetic mutations affecting glycosaminoglycan metabolism, which is pivotal in cartilage and bone formation.
 The mutations lead to the abnormal synthesis of cartilage, resulting in the skeletal abnormalities characteristic of the disorder.
 As a consequence, the growth and development of bones are severely impaired.

-Symptoms of Desbuquois Dysplasia
+What are the Symptoms of Desbuquois Dysplasia?

 Skeletal Abnormalities